HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

   sheets_gid="1060077014",
   sql_file="inp_by_device.sql"
 ) }}
+TODO: Does it matter that the above image uses the term "Phone" in its legend, where most others use "Mobile"?

 In 2025, mobile INP performance showed encouraging improvement, with 77% of websites achieving good scores—up from 74% in 2024.
 This 3 percentage point gain represents meaningful progress, as millions of websites now deliver more responsive experiences to mobile users.
 Desktop performance remained exemplary at 97%, maintaining the high standard established in previous years.